aptech/docs/docs/CR-pvGetParVector.rst

     print pvUnpack(p1,"X");

-pvUnpack returns the entire value of x that was packed in.
-Therefore, the print statement above, produces:
+:func:`pvUnpack` returns the entire value of *x* that was packed in.
+Therefore, the `print` statement above, produces:

 ::

      1.000 2.000
      3.000 4.000

 ::

-    print
-     pvGetParVector(p1);
+     print pvGetParVector(p1);

-pvGetParVector returns only those elements indicated by the mask variable and therefore the print statement above, returns:
+:func:`pvGetParVector` returns only those elements indicated by the mask variable and therefore the `print` statement above, returns:

 ::

      1.000
      2.000

 Source